Perry-Institute/ReefShape/README.md

 <i> Screenshot of a reef plot processed with ReefShape.
 The reference panel at the left shows the inclusion of real-world georeferencing, depth, and scaling information. </i> <br>

 ### Basics
 This repo is set up with a few important resources (this readme, scalebar example, georeferencing example, & data collection cheat sheet) in the root folder, and a folder called ReefShape_scripts that contains the script collection.
-It is designed to be downloaded in its entirety with the Code --> Download Zip button.
+It is designed to be downloaded in its entirety with the Code --> Download ZIP button.

 ### Installation
 To install the ReefShape scripts, you just need to download this repo and unzip it into a location of your choice.
 The contents of the ReefShape_scripts folder should then be copied into the Metashape scripts directory.
 When properly installed, a custom ReefShape menu bar item containing all scripts will appear automatically each time you start Metashape.
 The location of the scripts folder varies on Mac vs PC: